dkallen78/Mathemagicus-Version-2.0/README.md

 Right now, I just have a simple engine that can advance levels of addition and randomly get a monster based on the players level in that operation (addition, subtraction, multiplication, and division).

 Included in this project are the html, css, and js files.

+Update 11/16/17

+Added animations for when the player or the enemy takes damage